June 21st - July 1st, 2019

 Join Dan and Tanya for a 10-night voyage in Norway’s archipelago!
 The newly upgraded M/S Sjøveien charter accommodates only ten guests (plus eight crew and Dan and Tanya) with the luxury of each cabin having private a bathroom.
 It is ideal for small group expeditions to discover remote locations in the great north that are inaccessible to the larger cruise ships.

 Polar bears create an unforgettable spectacle whether hunting seals, shepherding cubs along the beach, or swimming near our Zodiacs.
 High above the Arctic Circle, we’ll explore deep fjords, polar deserts, tundra tinged with wildflowers, and vast glaciers calving into the sea.
 Summer in the Arctic!
 On foot and by Zodiac, we’ll be on the lookout for walrus, Arctic fox, reindeer, and revel in millions of migratory birds, including little auks, guillemots, and puffin.
 The seas are alive with whales along with bearded and possibly ringed seals.

 Meet Daniel and Tanya Cox

 2019 Svalbard Photography Tour II Travel Plans

 What makes this tour special is that it will have a “flexible” schedule, meaning if we find polar bears we can stay with them to maximize photography opportunities.
-Travel with a small group on a very comfortable and welcoming boat and go off the beaten bath to remote locations that the 50-200 passenger cruise ships cannot travel too.
+Travel with a small group on a very comfortable and welcoming boat, and go off the beaten path to remote locations that the 50-200 passenger cruise ships cannot travel to.